VilnaCRM-Org/php-service-template/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Task 2
 - [ ] Task 3

+### Labels and Milestones
-Remember to use helpful labels and milestones
+**Remember to use helpful labels and milestones to categorize and track the progress of this feature request.**

+- **Labels**: Use labels such as `enhancement`, `bug`, or `documentation` to categorize the issue.
+This helps in filtering and prioritizing tasks.
+- **Milestones**: Assign the issue to a relevant milestone to track its progress within a specific release or sprint.
+This ensures that the feature request is aligned with the project's timeline.